davrec72/clang-meta/README.md

   - Click the "+" again and assign `CC` to e.g. `/.../clang-meta/build/bin/clang`.
 - In CMake-based IDEs like CLion, you must set `CMAKE_CXX_COMPILER` and `CMAKE_C_COMPILER` appropriately, and the language dialect.

 13. Then, build the example project.
 I recommend going through the examples in order, there is a lot of new stuff here.
-As explained in `0_reflection.hpp`, you may encounter an unexplained crash now and then -- just rebuild if you do.

-Please create an Issue if you encounter one.
-Even better, create one if you encountered a problem but came up with a solution to share with others.

 ## Discussion/implementation notes

 ### I already use Python scripts/clang tools/CMake etc. to metaprogram.
 Why is this any better?
-Metaprograms outside your main program to generate the sources your C++ compiler runs -- call them "transcendent metaprograms" -- are not reflectible.
+Metaprograms outside your main program used to generate the sources fed to your C++ compiler -- call them "transcendent metaprograms" -- are not reflectible.
 There is no meta-metaprogram we can write to check them or modify them or call them conditionally.
-Maintenance is up to you, forever.
+Maintenance is up to you.

-Our metaprograms -- let's call them "immanent metaprograms" -- ARE reflectible; others can write metafunctions to check them/fix them, or to generate them outright.
-Less need for CMake trickery and long term maintenance thereof.
+Our metaprograms -- let's call them "immanent metaprograms" -- ARE reflectible.
+Higher level meta-functions can be written about them - to check their logic or depend on them in some way.
+The source files thus become whole representations of the program, giving you AND your metafunctions a birds eye view of the project within a standard set of files.
+As more sophisticated metafunctions are developed, the advantages of this standardazation will be more fully realized.

 ### Reflection